-The National Museum of Australia was established under the National Museum of Australia Act 1980 (the Museum Act) and is a Commonwealth corporate entity within the meaning of the Public Governance, Performance and Accountability Act 2013 (the PGPA Act).
+The National Museum of Australia was established under the National Museum of Australia Act 1980 (the Museum Act) and is a Commonwealth corporate entity as defined by the Public Governance, Performance and Accountability Act 2013 (the PGPA Act).
 The Museum Act sets out the functions and powers of the Museum.
-In 2015–16 portfolio responsibility for the Museum moved from the Attorney-General’s Department to the Department of Communications and the Arts.
+In 2017–18 portfolio responsibility for the Museum sat within the Department of Communications and the Arts.

 Portfolio Budget Statements (PBS)

 The Australian Government funds the Museum to achieve an agreed outcome through a series of performance indicators, as specified in the annual PBS.

 Increased awareness and understanding of Australia’s history and culture by managing the National Museum’s collections and providing access through public programs and exhibitions.

 The Museum brings to life the rich and diverse stories of Australia through compelling objects, ideas and programs.
 Its mission is to promote an understanding of Australia’s history and an awareness of future possibilities by:

 - developing, preserving, digitising and exhibiting a significant national collection

 - taking a leadership role in research and scholarship